The 25-Year Evolution of Web Design

 The Artisanal Era: Hand-Coded Markup and GIF Animations

-The Mobile Revolution: Responsive Design and Mobile-First Strategy
+The Mobile Revolution: Responsive Design and Mobile-First

 Democratization Through CMS Platforms